0xShakhawat/shakhawat.me/content/blogs/how-i-hacked-my-first-machine.md

 > 443/tcp   open  ssl/https   Apache/1.3.20 (Unix)  (Red-Hat/Linux) mod_ssl/2.8.4 OpenSSL/0.9.6b
 > 32768/tcp open  status      1 (RPC #100024)

+### Enumeration Techniques

+Based on the identified services, I used tools like nikto, metasploit, burpsuite, smbclient, dirbuster, etc. to gather further information.
+This could include details about web applications, network shares, or system configurations.

 ### Enumerating HTTP and HTTPS
-#### Enumeration Techniques (Based on Nmap Findings)

-Depending on the services identified, we might use tools like Nikto for web server vulnerabilities, enum4linux for finding network resources, or smbclient for exploring SMB shares.

-#### Enumerating HTTP and HTTPS:

 If web services are found (ports 80 and/or 443), we might use tools like Nikto or Burp Suite to scan for common web application vulnerabilities like XSS, SQL injection, or insecure configurations.